puppetlabs/iac/_posts/2020-05-01-status-update.md

 To any community members who would like to be part of our beta testing program, I encourage you to reach out to [dsc@puppet.com](mailto:dsc@puppet.com) with answers to the following questions:

 - What are the top three PowerShell modules with DSC resources you use/depend on the most?
-- Are you interested in participating in our beta testing program?

 ## Community Contributions